 It seems that the Insiders Cash Club really have gone all out on their tricks to try & get you to buy into their program.
 Not only have they really hyped up the opportunity to be much easier than it actually is, but they’ve also gone to the extent of using fake testimonials – and this is where things get very dodgy.

 I mean come on, as a legitimate company why would you ever need to use fake testimonials?

 The only instance I could imagine you’d want to use them is if no real people had anything good to say about your company, but you still wanted to trick people into thinking that you were doing good…

-However the guy pictured isn’t named Bill Hasiotis at all, and a quick reverse image search via Google reveals that.
-He’s actually Paul Glover & he runs a website about suffering with something called fibromyalgia (shown below):
+However, the guy pictured isn’t named Bill Hasiotis at all, and a quick reverse image search via Google reveals that.
+He’s actually Paul Glover & he runs a website about suffering from something called fibromyalgia (shown below):

 And it’s the same story with the lady shown on that page, Beth Ayala too.

 Is Insiders Cash Club a Scam?

 Well, in my opinion, yes, I do believe that the Insiders Cash Club is a scam – or at least borderline a scam anyway.
 I mean sure, you do get access to some training as promised – but the sales video is very misleading & the fact that they’ve used fake testimonials is alarming, to say the least.

 There’s also the fact that the company behind it (Ortiz Capital LLC) are behind some other money-making systems which people have branded as scams, and their refund policy ties them to the EZ Money Team scam which I personally previously exposed… So it doesn’t look good at all.